Over the last ten years the tackle bag (or some call a ‘fishing bag’) has exploded in popularity, replacing the old and awkward tackle box.

 Most of the time the answer is ‘no’.
 However some manufactures like KastKing and Plano use ultra-dense water resistant material.

-Where the these bags made?
+Where the these made?

-All the bags we tested were imported from China, just like everything else.
+All the ones we tested were imported from China, just like everything else.
 However you can really tell the workmanship apart when comparing our top-rated bags to the others that didn’t make the cut.

-Do tackle bags float?
+Do they float?

 No, not to our knowledge.
 In order to make it float manufactures would have to build in a bulky foam section.
-Luckily, of the makers of the bags we tested were relatively light weight, yet still very sturdy.
+Luckily, one of the makers of the we tested were relatively light weight, yet still very sturdy.

 Do the bags offer a waterproof pocket for a cellphone?

-Do the tackle bags come with dividers?
+Do they come with dividers?